Marcus Fulvius Flaccus (consul 125 BC): Biography

-Early in 121 BC, Flaccus joined Gaius Gracchus in protesting repeal of a law – to establish a colony at Carthage – by an ally in their tribunate the previous year.
+Early in 121 BC, Flaccus joined Gaius Gracchus in protesting the repeal of a law – to establish a colony at Carthage – by an ally in their tribunate the previous year.
 When the protests became violent, he and Gaius were summoned to the senate but refused to attend.
 Lucius Opimius was then empowered by the senate, in the first senatus consultum ultimum, to suppress the protests by force.
 In response, Flaccus and Gaius armed their followers and seized portions of the Aventine Hill.
 Refusing to negotiate, Opimius' forces demanded that the leaders surrender themselves to the senate's judgement, and thence attacked; in the ensuing fight, Flaccus and his sons were killed.

 Legacy

 Cicero in his dialogue with Brutus, describes Flaccus as "scholarly"; Badian notes in the Oxford Classical Dictionary (2012) that his helps to correct "the hostile picture in Plutarch" that describes him as "violent drunkard initiating Gracchus' rebellion".

 Flaccus had at least two sons: the elder son – possibly of the same name – and a younger son – possibly named Quintus – were both killed during Lucius Opimius' suppression of the Gracchan uprising.